GreenZapdos/reel/README.md

 ## Requirements

-Run `pip install twisted flask beautifulsoup4` to make sure you have all the requirements.
+Run `pip install twisted flask beautifulsoup4 user_agents Pillow` to make sure you have all the requirements.

 ## Configuration